NoahStolk/DevilDaggersAssetEditor/ReadMe.md

-# Devil Daggers Asset Editor
+# Devil Daggers Asset Editor 0.1.0.0 ([Download](https://devildaggers.info/tools/DevilDaggersAssetEditor/DevilDaggersAssetEditor0.1.0.0.zip))

-Devil Daggers Asset Editor is a tool that can be used to extract assets from the Devil Daggers resource files.
-The program is currently a work in progress.
+Devil Daggers Asset Editor is a tool that can be used to extract assets from the Devil Daggers resource files, as well as compressing them back to create mods.
+The program is currently in beta.

-## Features
+## Main features

 ~~Strikethrough~~ features are upcoming/planned features.
 These are not supported yet.